grafana/grafana/docs/sources/developers/plugins/share-a-plugin.md

 ## Host the plugin yourself

-If you want to share your plugin by hosting it yourself, then we recommend that you package it by adding the plugin assets to a ZIP archive.
+If you want to share your plugin by hosting it yourself, then we recommend that you package it by adding the plugin assets to a .zip archive.
 You can then make the archive available by hosting it yourself.

 How you package the plugin depends on whether you want to include the source code or not.